BigOokie/skywire-wing-commander/README.md

 go install -v ./...
 ```

-# Update and rebuild the bot
+# Update and rebuild
-To update and rebuild the Bot, use the following cmds:
+To update and rebuild, use the following cmds:
 ```

 cd $GOPATH/src/github.com/BigOokie/skywire-wing-commander